dedis/onet/simul/README.md

 In the second part, 4 experiments are defined, each only changing the number of `Hosts`.
 First 3, then 7, 15, and finally 31 hosts are run on the 16 servers.
 For each experiment 10 rounds are started.

+Assuming the simulation runs on MiniNet, the network delay can be set globally as follows:

+    Simulation = "ExampleHandlers"
+	Delay = 100
+    Servers = 16
+    BF = 2
+    Rounds = 10
+    #SingleHost = true

+    Hosts
+    3
+    7
+    15
+    31

+Alternatively, it can be set for each individual experiment:

+    Simulation = "ExampleHandlers"
+    Servers = 16
+    BF = 2
+    Rounds = 10
+    #SingleHost = true

+    Hosts,Delay
+    3,50
+    7,100
+    15,200
+    31,400